 The AGFC constantly offers new ways for people to enjoy the outdoors.
 Arkansas Water Trails is a watchable wildlife program setting up a network of float trips that are well mapped and offer a variety of information.
-Learn more at the Arkansas Water Trails web page.
+Learn more at Arkansas Water Trails.

 For more information about paddle sports safety in Arkansas, please visit: